-What Should I Do if I’ve Been in an Accident?
+What Should I Do After a Car Accident?

 Right after an accident, you should take the following steps:

 Immediately after an accident, you should call 9-1-1.
 If anyone has suffered injuries, ask 9-1-1 to send an ambulance.